Throughout your child’s early years, it’s completely normal to experience them wandering out of the house by themselves.

 If you have additional door locks, ensure an adult and other family members can easily open them, as they could be an additional fire hazard.

 You might also want to consider using door knob covers to make it a little more difficult for a child to get enough grip to open them.

 If you’re not keen on locking your doors to keep your child in from a fire safety perspective, you may want to put in provisions to make you aware of when they try to leave home.

-  There are door alarms or chimes which you can easily hook up to your external doors that will ring each time the door is opened.
+There are door alarms or chimes you can easily hook up to your external doors that will ring each time the door is opened.